-STO trigger delay: Time interval between trigger the STO function and switching off the drive output.

-STO indication delay: Time interval between trigger the STO function and STO output state indication.
+- STO trigger delay: time interval between trigger the STO function and switching off the drive output. - STO indication delay: Time interval between trigger the STO function and STO output state indication.

-E.3 Function installation checklist
+E.3 STO function installation checklist

 Before installing the STO, check the items described in the following table to ensure that the STO function can be properly used.